Kota language (Gabon)

-Kota, or iKota, is an Bantu language spoken by the Bakota people.
+Kota, or iKota, is a Bantu language spoken by the Bakota people.
 It is spoken in northeastern Gabon, Ogooué-Ivindo Province and in some areas of Republic of Congo.
 According to Ethnologue there are 34,442 Kota speakers in Gabon and 9,055 in the Republic of Congo.

 Kota includes several dialects, which include: Ndambomo, Mahongwe, Ikota-la-hua, Sake, Menzambi, Bougom.

+Phonology

+Kota also has two tones; high and low.